 The English created modern tourism [...], the first modern luxury hotel [the Savoy...].
 Charles Babbage produced the world's first computer in the 1820s.
 A Scot, John Logie Baird, was one of the inventors of television. [...]
 He held his first public demonstration in Soho, London.
 Sandwiches, Christmas cards, Boy Scouts, postage stamps, modern insurance and detective novels.”

 England has produced some of the absolute best news services and information services ever.
-The BBC is easily the world's most intellectual, widespread, objective and organized news/media organisation of its size.
+The BBC is easily the world's most intellectual, widespread, objective and organized news/media organisation.
 It is highly respectable and caters maturely for all types of people without falling into the trap of dumbing-down content in useless ways.